-- A. An applicant for examination for license as a nursing home administrator shall apply in writing, on forms provided by the Board, pay the applicable examination fees, payable prior to sitting for an examination, and shall furnish evidence satisfactory to the Board that he/she has met all pre-examination requirements as provided for in Part 2703, Chapter 1, Rule 1.1, Items (1) (6) of these Rules and Regulations, which shall consist of at least the following: - (1) satisfactory proof of age must accompany the application; - (2) letters from three (3) references, who shall certify to the moral character of the applicant, and shall be individuals who have engaged in either business or professional work with the applicant, but shall not be related by blood or marriage; - (3) a statement must accompany the application from the applicant's physician as to the health of the applicant, specifically, his/her physical ability to perform the duties of a nursing home administrator; - the applicant shall attach to his application a finished unmounted recent photograph of himself for identification.
-This photograph must not be less than 2" x 3" in size and must be signed by the applicant on the back; - (5) a transcript, bearing the official seal of the educational institution, must be submitted to the Board office directly from the institution, for the purpose of documenting successful completion of college credits by the applicant; - (6) the applicant shall attach to the application payment for the current non-refundable application fee in the amount set forth on the application to cover the costs associated with processing the application; - (7) the applicant shall also attach to the application a completed Certificate of Employment form and A.I.T./ Preceptor Agreement form, or proof of completion of an equivalent A.I.T. program in Long Term Care Administration from an academic institution as stated in Part 2703, Chapter 1, Rule 1.1(6).
+An applicant for the A.I.T.
+Program shall file a written or electronic application, on the forms prescribed and furnished by the Board, pay all applicable fees, and furnish evidence satisfactory to the Board that he or she has met all licensure requirements as specified in Rule 1.1.A.(1)-(6) of Chapter 1, Part 2703 of these Rules and Regulations.
+The application form is available from the Board office or the Board website.

+The applicant shall submit to the Board the following:

+- (1) satisfactory proof of age, which must accompany the application; - (2) letters from three (3) references, who shall certify to the good moral character of the applicant, and shall be from individuals who have engaged in either business or professional work with the applicant, but shall not be related by blood or marriage; - (3) a statement, which must accompany the application from the applicant's physician as to the health of the applicant, specifically, his or her physical ability to perform the duties of a nursing home administrator; - (4) a finished unmounted recent photograph of himself or herself for identification.
+This photograph must be attached to the application, must not be less than 2" x 3" in size and must be signed by the applicant on the back; - (5) a transcript, bearing the official seal of the educational institution, which must be submitted to the Board office directly from the institution, for the purpose of documenting successful completion of college credits by the applicant; - if applicable, a signed statement from the applicant's current nursing home administrator describing the duties the applicant has performed, the number of employees he or she has supervised, and any other information concerning the applicant's work experience for at least the past two (2) consecutive years immediately prior to making application with the Board. - (7) payment for the current application fee in the amount set forth on the application to cover the costs associated with processing the application.
+The fee which is non-refundable, must accompany the A.I.T. application. - (8) Satisfactory proof that: - (a) a criminal record check that has been performed on the applicant to be sent directly to the Board's administrative office directly from the employing institution.
+This document must be signed and notarized; or - (b) a state and federal criminal background to be sent to the Board's administrative office directly from the appropriate governmental agency.